junxit/us-congress-bills-112/metadata.md

 - 2011-06-24 — Mr. Mica asked unanimous consent to discharge from committee and consider.
 - 2011-06-24 — On passage Passed without objection. (text: CR H4533)
 - 2011-06-24 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4533)
+- 2011-06-27 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S4132)
+- 2011-06-27 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S4132)